percona/percona-backup-mongodb/doc/source/pbm-commands.rst

    * - ``--set=SET``
      - Set a new config option value.
 Specify the option in the <key.name=value> format.
    * - ``-o``, ``--out=text``
      - Shows the output format as either plain text or a JSON object.
-Supported values: text, json, json-pretty
+Supported values: text, json

 .. container:: toggle